-Responsibility Timeframe Progress and Evaluation Action for Update Building Inspection Considered in 2005 Continue Continue
+Responsibility Timeframe Progress and Evaluation Action for Update City Council 2018 Not Complete Include

-The City of Wheatland has not yet amended its Zoning Ordinance to include an Abatement Ordinance.
-The City of Wheatland did not experience development during the previous planning periods, and therefore, did not have the funds to amend its Zoning Ordinance.
-The City of Wheatland is expecting an increase in development during the current planning period, and plans a comprehensive update to its currently out of date Zoning Code.
-As a result, the 2004 Program #16 is included in this Housing Element Update.
+The 2013-2021 Housing Element has not yet been certified by HCD, and therefore, the City of Wheatland has not yet amended its Zoning Ordinance to allow home child care and group homes of seven (7) or more units, as a conditional use in R-1.
+Additionally, the City of Wheatland has not experienced development during the previous two planning cycles, and therefore, does not have the funds to amend its Zoning Ordinance.
+The City of Wheatland is expecting an increase in development during the next planning cycle in addition to being awarded SB 2 Grant funds; therefore, is planning a comprehensive update to its currently out of date Zoning Ordinance.
+As a result, Program 16 from the 2013-2021 Housing Element Update is included in this 4-Year Housing Element Update.